MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 ---
 author: knicholasa
 description: Z-depth, or relative depth, and shadow are two ways to incorporate depth into your app to help users focus naturally and efficiently.
-title: Z-depth and shadow for UWP apps
+title: Z-depth and shadow for Windows apps
 template: detail.hbs
 ms.date: 04/19/2019
 ms.topic: article